coon-js/extjs-lib-core/Readme.md

 ## Real world examples
 For an in-depth look at how to use the Application-classes found within this package, refer to the documentation of  [extjs-comp-navport](https://github.com/coon-js/extjs-comp-navport).
-A large, extensible application built with *coon-js* can be found in the [conjoon](https://github.com/conjoon)\-repository.
+A large configurable application built with *coon-js* can be found in the [conjoon](https://github.com/conjoon/conjoon)\-repository.

 ### Development notes